Transgender asylum seekers: Asylum outcomes

 When denied asylum, there have been reports of adverse outcomes for transgender persons.
 According to the ASPIDH Rainbow Trans Association, a transgender woman seeking asylum in the United States was killed in El Salvador weeks after her request was denied.
+One asylum seeker explains how "[they are] afraid to return to Mexico because the society is very homophobic.
+There is a lot of discrimination and abuse of transgender people in Mexico.
+The police do nothing to protect us, and often kill transgender people like me.
+There is no safe place for me to live anywhere in Mexico."
+The violence and discrimination faced by transgender persons create these adverse, dangerous, outcomes if they are denied asylum and required to return to their home countries.

-Transgender persons may still face difficulties after being granted asylum because of their gender identity.
+Transgender persons may also face difficulties after being granted asylum because of their gender identity.
 The Williams Institute reported in 2022 that transgender asylum seekers may be disproportionately harmed by detention practices and face sustained mental health challenges as a result.
+Additionally, transphobic people, and transphobia exist within every part of the world, still leaving asylum seekers vulnerable to violence or emotional distress even if granted asylum.

-Legal issues and political debate
+Legal issues and Political Debate in the United States

-Globally, asylum laws leave LGBT refugee detainees "particularly susceptible to heightened levels of physical and mental abuse."
-Transgender refugees in particular suffer from inadequate access to hormone therapy while in the asylum process.
-In the United States, for example, transgender refugees may only receive hormone treatment if they were already undergoing such treatments before being detained.
-This lack of access may make them more visible during transition and hence more readily targeted for transphobic abuse.

 Since 2000, the United States has recognized transgender asylum seekers as a social group that deserves protection on the basis of gender identity.
-Despite this, transgender asylum seekers are sometimes disqualified under the United States' criminalization of prostitution even if they are not engaged in criminal activity.
-The United States' requirement that transgender refugees prove their identity also disadvantages them in the refugee process as many refugees are unable to begin transitioning until arriving in the United States.
+The lack of employment opportunities in their home countries, as a result of their transgender identity, sometimes means that transgender refugees were forced into prostitution as a means of survival.
+Despite the country's recognition of transgender asylum seekers, transgender refugees are sometimes disqualified under the United States' criminalization of prostitution, even if they are not engaged in criminal activity.

-Some U.S. political activists have sought to improve conditions for transgender asylum seekers.